Allen Park Dental Implants - Allen Park, MI - Implant Dentistry

 Permanent solution: There are no loose parts to worry about losing.
 The dental implant is stable and comfortable.
 No adjustment is need after placement.
-Normally, it will serve its owner for life, although there is about a 4% failure rate.
+Normally, it will serve its owner for decades, although there is about a 5% failure rate.
 Of course, the artificial teeth built on the implant can require repair/replacement over time.

 How will dental implants affect my life?

 Dental implant-supported replacement teeth look, feel and function like natural teeth.
 This means that you can eat and drink whatever you choose.
 But most importantly, dental implants often improve quality of life in a very concrete way.
 People who have felt embarrassed and worried because of their tooth problems are often overwhelmed by what new permanent teeth can do for their self-esteem.